Demian-Wicky/THP_W4D5/README.md

-# The Gossip Project - MVC - Ruby Version
+# The Gossip Project - MVC - Ruby Version (100% finished)
 An application that asks the user in a loop if he wants to post, create, or delete gossips.
 When the application is closed, the data remains saved thanks to a CSV database management system.
 ## Table of contents